The Projects

 Infinite Baffle

-The latest creation is an Infinite Baffle sub.
+The loudest creation is an Infinite Baffle sub.
 It contains twelve 15inch drivers on two manifolds.
 The design is the IB12 investigated on the 15inch Venom driver page

 Infinite Baffle manifold